Internal Link Analysis: 6 Ways to Fully Control Your Internal Links

-If you wanted to know more about the best practices in internal linking click the link below
+If you want to know more about the best practices in internal linking click here.

 Use Internal Links

 You should consider linking to any page that is relevant or related in some way (e.g., a FAQ page about your products).
-Highlighting topics throughout your content and then linking back to them in a more detailed blog post or the product page.
+Highlight topics throughout your content and then link back to them in a more detailed blog post or the product page.